 The simulation results for the Italian dataset are shown in Figure~\ref{fig:italy_models}, while those for the German dataset appear in Figure~\ref{fig:germania_models}.
 In both cases, the simulations qualitatively reproduce key features of real-world traffic.
 For low densities, both the simulated and empirical diagrams follow closely the theoretical fundamental diagrams.
-In the medium-to-high density regime, although the amount of available data is limited - especially in the congested phase - the models correctly capture the critical density, i.e., the point at which the flow reaches its maximum and starts to decline.
+In the medium-to-high density regime, although the amount of available data is limited, especially in the congested phase, the models correctly capture the critical density, i.e., the point at which the flow reaches its maximum and starts to decline.
 This behavior aligns well with the expected turning point in the fundamental diagram and reflects a realistic transition between free-flow and congested traffic conditions.

-Notably, our model captures the onset of scattering in high-density regimes, a feature typically missed by first-order models that rely on a single valued flow-density relationship.
+Notably, our model captures the onset of scattering in high-density regimes, a feature typically missed by first-order models that rely on a single-valued flow-density relationship.
 The second-order structure enables the system to explore off-equilibrium regimes, such as non-steady transitions between free and congested phases, and asymmetric lane-changing dynamics that vary with local conditions.

 In addition, the simulations replicate several empirical phenomena.
-We note lane asymmetries caused by heterogeneous traffic composition and lane-specific preferences (e.g., faster drivers on the left lane and slower/heavier vehicles on the right).
+We note lane asymmetries caused by heterogeneous traffic composition and lane-specific preferences (e.g., faster drivers in the left lane and slower/heavier vehicles on the right).
 These emerge naturally from the interaction terms and the lane-dependent desired speed profiles.
-Further the and capacity drop at the onset of congestion emerges clearly.
+Moreover, the capacity drop at the onset of congestion clearly emerges.

 Based on the simulation results for both the Italian and German datasets, we observe that Model 2 exhibits superior predictive performance compared to Model 1.
 In particular, the diagrams produced by Model 2 show a better alignment with the empirical scattering patterns in medium and high-density regimes, as well as more realistic lane-specific differences in flow and speed.
-This suggests that the additional structural elements introduced in Model 2 — especially in terms of lane-changing dynamics and relaxation behavior — contribute significantly to its ability to reproduce complex traffic phenomena captured in the data.
+This suggests that the additional structural elements introduced in Model 2, especially in terms of lane-changing dynamics and relaxation behavior, contribute significantly to its ability to reproduce complex traffic phenomena captured in the data.